 Has your dog been pacing at the front door, itching to be taken out for a walk?
 Ruffey Lake Park [99 Victoria Street, Doncaster East] is a perfect spot to go and let the dog stretch its legs, and for you to get yours moving too.
 With its mixture of on- and off-lead areas, enjoy the picturesque park with man’s best friend.
 If it’s the kids that are under your feet, take them down to one of the three playgrounds surrounding the lake, that feature swings, slides, flying foxes, sand play, bridges and a majestic tower to climb.
 Another highlight of Ruffey Lake Park is its extensive network of wetlands and boardwalks which offer impressive views of the lake and surrounding neighbourhoods.

-The ideal spot to drop a line and (hopefully) catch a fish, Yan Yean Reservoir [Recreation Rd, Yan Yean] is home to Melbourne oldest dam wall.
+Yan Yean Reservoir [Recreation Road, Yan Yean] is home to Melbourne oldest dam wall.
 There are plenty of walking trails through the reserve that are perfect for walking the dog or, having a wander along the dam wall and enjoying the panoramic views of the park and reservoir.
 You can even bring the family along and have lunch in the picnic area while the kid’s imaginations run wild in the playground.
 To put it simply, Yan Yean is a great spot to relax with family and friends, kick a footy or have a game of family cricket, surrounded by wetlands and abundant birdlife.

 There‘s nothing quite like walking along the beach on a warm evening, running your toes through the sand, and unwinding while simply enjoying your surroundings.
 Williamstown Beach [Between Thompson Street and Bayview Street] offers bay views through to the city and is surrounded by some trendy cafes and restaurants so it’s an ideal place to get some beach time in while enjoying a bite to eat.
 It’s also a great spot to take your nearest and dearest or that friend that you have been meaning to catch up with over the last few months.